-Work profile – For Bring Your Own Device (BYOD) – It enables a work profile which allows organizations to manage the business data and applications of their concern, and rest of the things on the device is controlled by the user.
+- Work Profile – For Bring Your Own Device (BYOD) – It enables a work profile that allows organizations to manage the business data and applications of their concern, and the rest of the things on the device is controlled by the user.

-Work-managed device – For Company-Owned Devices – It is for devices owned by corporates and given to employees as well and are strictly used for work purposes only.
+- Work-managed device – For Company-Owned Devices – It is for devices owned by corporates and given to employees as well and is strictly used for work purposes only.
 Admins can manage the device completely and apply all the applicable policy control.

 What are the options to deploy company-owned devices?

-* Zero-touch Enrolment of the devices in bulk with zero manual setups hence enables the device to automatically get enrolled in Enterprise Mobility Management when it put on for the first time itself.
-Devices which can be enabled are –
+* Zero-touch Enrolment of the devices in bulk with zero manual setups hence enables the device to automatically get enrolled in Enterprise Mobility Management when it is put on for the first time itself.
+Devices that can be enabled are –

 * NFC – transfer configurations to a new device with an NFC bump